-Marine telemetry interprets into data the movements and behavior of animals as they move through oceans, coastal rivers, estuaries, and the Great Lakes.
-Telemetry devices, called tags, are affixed to a wide range of marine species, from tiny salmon smolts to giant 150-ton whales.
+Marine telemetry uses devices attached to animals to gather data.
+These telemetry devices, called tags, are attached to a wide range of marine species, from tiny salmon smolts to giant 150-ton whales.
 Tags are attached to the outside of an animal with clips, straps, or glue, and are sometimes surgically inserted in an animal's body.
 Signals from the tags are received by research vessels, buoys, and satellites.